itsMapleLeaf/aspects4/public/guide.md

 #### Aspect Art

-Aspect art actions allow you to compose several parts to define the mechanical impact of an aspect art.
-Aspect art actions may be used as [reactions](https://www.notion.so/1b1b0b885c0e80d5bb9ce5178ed7b7f4#1b8b0b885c0e808fb835e607c32816dc).
+Aspect art actions are a special kind of [action](https://www.notion.so/1b1b0b885c0e80d5bb9ce5178ed7b7f4) that allow you to compose several parts to define the mechanical impact of an aspect art.
+Aspect art may be made as [reactions](https://www.notion.so/1b1b0b885c0e80d5bb9ce5178ed7b7f4#1b8b0b885c0e808fb835e607c32816dc).

 To perform an aspect art, follow these steps in any order.

 _(Click the arrow on each step to expand for more details.)_

-- Choose the aspects with which which you’re making the roll.
+- Choose one or more aspects for this art.
 Take 1 fatigue per chosen aspect _(including the first)_.

-_If using an _[_aspect skill_](https://www.notion.so/1b8b0b885c0e80809c18c6e0ccc7ab05#1cbb0b885c0e8031a981dc38bc6e9024)_, add any applicable bonuses._
+For the dice count, add together the following:

+- The **highest score** among your chosen aspects for this art

+- If using an [aspect skill](https://www.notion.so/1b8b0b885c0e80809c18c6e0ccc7ab05#1cbb0b885c0e8031a981dc38bc6e9024), the number of skill points in that

+- Any situational modifiers applied by the narrator

-The result is the number of **impact points** you may spend for this art to strengthen the impact of the art in various ways _(you may choose to spend none)_.
+After rolling, the result is the number of **impact points** you may spend for this art to strengthen the impact of the art in various ways _(you may choose to spend none)_.

-Each type of aspect art comes with its own nuances.

-Additionally, all non-enchantment types include _both modification and removal_ of physical manifestations, except for [Water](https://www.notion.so/1b1b0b885c0e80d7b371d75b75b3ac1e), which only allows modification (you can’t create or destroy water).
+_Example: you’re performing a _[_Water_](https://www.notion.so/1b1b0b885c0e80d7b371d75b75b3ac1e)_ art that extracts the water from a pile of wet clothes to dry them faster._

+_Let’s say your score in _[_Water_](https://www.notion.so/1b1b0b885c0e80d7b371d75b75b3ac1e)_ is 3, and that you’re using a specific aspect skill called “Extract Water” with 2 points in it.
+The narrator also subtracts a die because of the overall complexity of the task.
+That would give you ****4 dice**** for this roll._

+The type determines how your art manifests in a general sense, and how it interacts with the world.

 _Properties apply to targets that make contact with the projectile, after which, the projectile is destroyed, and its properties cannot be applied again. \_\_**This includes any obstacles that would intercept it while moving towards an intended target.**_